CryptechTest/pova/README.md

 pova.set_override_defaults = function(name, def)

-- Sets default speed, jump and gravity for a player that overrides are added onto.
+- Sets default speed, jump and gravity for a player that additional overrides are then added onto.

 pova.add_override = function(name, item, def)

-- Adds a named override which can add or remove from speed, jump and gravity.
+- Adds a named override which can be used to add or subtract from speed, jump and gravity effects.

 pova.get_override = function(name, item)

-- Returns the table containing {speed, jump, gravity} for the added item.
+- Returns the table containing {speed, jump, gravity} for an added item.

 pova.del_override = function(name, item)

-- Removes the settings for the named item.
+- Removes the override settings for the item named.

 pova.do_override(player)